-Join Diane Burns for an in-depth discussion in this video Exploring the world's language groups, part of Multilingual Publishing Strategies with InDesign.
+Join Diane Burns for an in-depth discussion in this video Exploring the world's language groups, part of InDesign: Multilingual Publishing Strategies.

 It's estimated there are over 6,000 languages in the world, and about 4,000 of them have a writing system associated with them.
 As technology flattens our world and the world grows smaller, the need to communicate in multiple languages is on the rise.
 Chances are, sooner or later, you are going to need to work on a document that contains languages other than American English.
 We are going to focus on four issues that come into play when producing multilingual documents and see how they relate to features in InDesign.
 These are all important issues that you should be aware of and keep in mind as you set out to produce multilingual documents.

 The key issues you need to keep in mind when working with multilingual languages in InDesign are fonts and the character sets they contain.
 Does the font you're using have the characters to typeset the language you are working on?
 Next, you need to be aware of language dictionaries and simply be sure that you set the right dictionary for the language that you are working in.
 The third thing that you need to become aware of are composition and different Adobe composers that are available.
 Not all languages use the same composer as American English.

 And finally, you need to be aware of language direction.
 Most languages you work in will run left or right like English, but not every language does; some run from right to left and that has a host of implications, all which we will be discussing later in this course.
 With these features in mind, we are going to categorize the world languages into six categories.
 These are not linguistic divisions, but really a way of thinking about different language groups and which features you really need to pay attention to when you're working in these languages.